EESSI/docs/docs/test-suite/writing-portable-tests.md

 def assign_tasks_per_compute_unit(self):
     ...
 ```
 function.
-Note that this also calls other hooks (such as `hooks.assign_task_per_compute_unit`) that you probably still want to invoke.
+Note that this function also calls other hooks (such as `hooks.assign_task_per_compute_unit`) that you probably still want to invoke.
 Check the `EESSI_Mixin` [class definition](https://github.com/EESSI/test-suite/blob/main/eessi/testsuite/eessi_mixin.py) to see which hooks you still want to call.

 #### Thread binding (optional)